 Don’t Forget Your Loyal Customers

 Another great way to expand your market is by letting happy customers do it for you.
-Encourage loyal customers by offering discounts to loyal customers or implementing rewards programs, like stamp cards, for multiple purchases.
+Encourage loyal customers by offering discounts or implementing rewards programs, like stamp cards for multiple purchases.
 Also, consider implementing a referral program.
 This way you can encourage your loyal customers to grow your business for you through word of mouth.

 5. Reevaluate Operating Expenses

 Managing cash flow isn’t just about getting more cash to come into your business.
 It’s also important to reduce the cash going out of your business as much as possible.
 Here are five tips for reducing your business’s operating expenses, so you have more cash to spare.